yuhattor/copilot-patterns/contents/en/client-tips/copilot-snippet-handling.md

 - Open the files you need to refer to
 - Close unnecessary files
 - If there is an .md file you want to refer to, copy it and comment it out

-If your first language is not English, it's worth noting that English is a very token-efficient language.
-Expressing the same concept in Japanese or other languages might consume more tokens.
-Writing comments in English could save tokens, but be mindful of your team's language preferences as it might hinder development speed.
-Then it's putting the cart before the horse.

 #### Example